fluowhy/Webcam-Style-Transfer-Video-Temporal-Consistency/README.md

 ```
 python run_webcam.py --cuda --alpha <value> --style <path/to/style/image>
 ```
-where --cuda enables cuda, --alpha [0, 1] is a parameter which tunes the style component in the processed image and --style is the path to te style image.
+where --cuda enables cuda, --alpha [0, 1] is a parameter which tunes the style component in the processed image and --style is the path to the style image.
 Default values are --alpha 0.5 and --style style/kandinsky.jpg, Yellow-Red-Blue painting by Kandinsky.

 ## Results <a name="results"></a>